 The Trustees know we will not immunise the last child against Polio staring down the barrel of a gun.
 Herein lies the importance of the interrelationship between the two arms of Rotary International.

 I think it’s a sign of my age that the longer I am in Rotary the more admiration I have for previous Rotary Senior Leaders.
 1984-86 witnessed the start of our Polio Campaign, the largest Public Health Campaign the world has ever seen.
-Amazingly we can trace the recognition of the importance of a peace to the effectiveness of our programs in that same era.
+Amazingly we can trace the recognition of the importance of peace to the effectiveness of our programs in that same era.
 Stan McCaffrey selected the theme “World Understanding and Peace Through Rotary” when he served as RI President in 1981-82.
 He formed a “New Horizons Committee” and he was so committed to peace he made himself the liaison director!
 He appointed Cliff Dochterman the Chairman who then focused the committee on the importance of Peace.

 There followed numerous suggestions on how Rotary should be involved in the subject of peace.
 A “Rotary University” had been a dream of many.
 The vision of a Rotary University dedicated to the study of peace burned brightly for many a year.
 President Luis Giay in 1996-97 asked the then Vice President Bill Huntley in September 1996 to use “The Build the Future Committee” to develop the theme of a Rotary University.